Objectivity of classical quantum stochastic processes

-In summary, we have argued here that in the special event when the Born distributions $\{P_n\}_{n=1}^\infty$ satisfy the Kolmogorov consistency condition, the classical observers perceive the measured quantum observable as a trajectory akin to realizations of \out{classical }stochastic process.
-In such \out{an event}a case, we say that the \textit{trajectory picture} (of observable $F$) applies in the context of sequential measurements.
-Therefore, when tested against our standard of objectivity defined in the previous Sec.~\ref{sec:classical_pov}, at this point we can only affirm that the trajectory picture is, at least, inter-subjective among classical observers.
+In summary, we have argued here that in the special event when the Born distributions $\{P_n\}_{n=1}^\infty$ satisfy the Kolmogorov consistency condition, the classical observers perceive the measured quantum observable as a trajectory akin to realizations of stochastic process.
+In such a case, we say that the \textit{trajectory picture} (of observable $F$) applies in the context of sequential measurements.
+Therefore, when tested against our standard of objectivity defined in the previous Sec.~\ref{sec:classical_pov}, at this point, we can only affirm that the trajectory picture is, at least, inter-subjective among classical observers.

 However, in what follows we will show that the trajectory picture is more than inter-subjective because---unlike the previously discussed state collapse picture---it \text{can} be applied in context that do not involve measurements or classical observers.
-To this end, first we shall define the notion of \textit{non-classical observer} and introduce the formalism that allows to speak of its perceptions of quantum observables.
+To this end, we shall first define the notion of \textit{non-classical observer} and introduce the formalism that allows to speak of its perceptions of quantum observables.